lukekarrys/universal-static-instagram/README.markdown

-# node version of jekyll-instagram
+# react version of jekyll-instagram